wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-best-practices.rst

 3. Consider used laptops rather than new.
 The FRC\ |reg| Driver Station and dashboard software uses very few system resources, so you don't need to buy a new laptop -- instead, buy a cheap 4-5 year old used one.
 You might even get one donated by a used computer store in your area.
 4. Laptop recommended features

    a.
-RAM -- 2GB of RAM is minimum, if you have a SSD.
+RAM -- 4GB of RAM
    b.
 A display size of 13" or greater, with minimum resolution of 1440x1050.
    c.
 Ports